shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 The bootstrapping process at a high level essentially performs the following steps:

-1. Gets the configuration to use.
+1. Retrieves or locates the Toolkit configuration folder.
 2. Ensures that the configuration dependencies such as the apps and engines are present in the bundle cache.
-If they are not present, and they are using cloud-based descriptors such as app store, or Shotgun then it will download them to the bundle cache.
+If they are not present, and they are using cloud-based descriptors such as `app_store`, or `shotgun` then it will download them to the bundle cache.
 3. Swaps out the current loaded sgtk core for the one appropriate to the config.
-4. Initializes the engine, apps and frameworks.
+4. Initializes the engine, apps, and frameworks.

 {% include info title="Note" content="Usually bootstrapping should take care of everything that is needed for that engine to run successfully.